ellerenad/estimate/tasks.md

 tasks:
 - add cookieless analytics - plausible?
-- configure prod mode to the firebase db - due on july, 10th
 - add timestamps to the sessions and tasks
 - buy domain and link it
-- add about section
 - add feedback section
 - upload code to github
 - scroll automatically to the results on "reveal estimations"